 Define a mental health care plan with your GP

 Your GP should ask you whether you have any thoughts on what kind of treatment might work for you.
 If you don’t have any ideas, ask them what treatments might be available to you.
-Having a proper rundown of exactly what your options are will help you to wrap your brain around where to go next.

 I have a mental health care plan... now what?